WildaSoftware/Feedybacky/README.md

 `open` - immediate opening the container with Feedybacky form.

 `close` - immediate closing the container with Feedybacky form.

+`setTheme(themeSymbol)` - change the current theme.
+For example, calling `setTheme('dark')` changes the theme to dark in runtime.
+If given theme is not allowed, the current theme stays.

 ### Wrappers ###